JuliaEarth/GeoStats.jl/README.md

 ### Problems and solvers

 Solvers for geostatistical problems can be installed separately depending on the application.
-They are automatically registered in the GeoStats.jl framework:
+They are automatically integrated with GeoStats.jl thanks to Julia's multiple dispatch features.

+OBS: Simulation solvers generate realizations in parallel unless otherwise noted.

 #### Estimation problems